Baku, Azerbaijan - Things to Do in Baku

 Top Things to Do in Baku

-Booking Tip: Entry to the Old City is free, but individual attractions like Maiden Tower cost 2-5 AZN.
-Visit early morning or late afternoon for the best light and fewer crowds.
-Consider hiring a local guide for 20-30 AZN to unlock hidden stories.
+Booking Tip: Free to enter the Old City itself, though individual attractions like Maiden Tower cost around 2-3 AZN.
+Best visited early morning or late afternoon when the light is softer and crowds thinner.

 Getting There